netresearch/t3x-universal-messenger/README.md

 #### Webservice
-![Extension Configuration Tab "Webservice"](Documentation/ExtensionConfiguration2.png) *Fig. 2: Extension Configuration Tab "Webservice"*
+![Extension Configuration Tab "Webservice"](Documentation/ExtensionConfiguration2.png) *Fig. 2: Extension Configuration Tab `Webservice`*

 ##### API logging
-To enable the request/response logging of the Universal Messenger, enable the extension configuration "Enable logging" and add a log writer configuration to your `ext_localconf.php`:
+To enable the request/response logging of the Universal Messenger, enable the extension configuration `Enable logging` and add a log writer configuration to your `ext_localconf.php`:

 ```php